dallarosa/goneurons/README.md

 but for now just change it in the main function. the same goes for the number of iterations, the number of features and the learning rate.

+The idea is to keep adding features so that at some point you can actually do some interesting things, but this is by no means focused on speed or scalability.
+The main focus is code readiability and being a educational resource (mostly for myself).

+Things in my TODO list:

+* Allowing Neurons to be stacked in layers
+* Add Optimization Algorithms (Adams)
+* Add Activation Functions (ReLU, Sigmoid, Tanh, Softmax)

+I'm also open to suggestions.

 DISCLAIMER: This was created for educational purposes.
 Feel free to use this code but use it at your own discretion.